-In pharming attacks, cybercriminals are able to redirect a website’s traffic to a malicious site that exploits vulnerabilities in the system that matches domain names with IP addresses.
+- Pharming/DNS cache poisoning: In pharming attacks, cybercriminals are able to redirect a website’s traffic to a malicious site that exploits vulnerabilities in the system that matches domain names with IP addresses.
 The malicious website impersonates the original site for the purpose of extracting personal information from unsuspecting users.

-This involves the use of transparent layers to place malicious clickable content over legitimate buttons.
+- Clickjacking/UI redressing/iframe overlay: This involves the use of transparent layers to place malicious clickable content over legitimate buttons.
 When users click on the supposedly safe buttons, they unknowingly install malware on their computers.

-This involves rewriting some unattended browser tabs with malicious sites.
+- Tabnabbing and reverse tabnabbing: This involves rewriting some unattended browser tabs with malicious sites.
 When users return to the tab, they hardly notice that something has changed and may proceed to provide sensitive information.

 How Do Phishing Scams Work?

 Most phishing scammers employ one of two basic methods to get the victim to do what they want.
 They may send malicious attachments with enticing names that will install malware on the victim’s computer or redirect the victim to malicious websites.
-The malicious websites will either download malware or contain credential harvesting script that will collect sensitive information from the unsuspecting victims.
+The malicious websites will either download malware or contain credential harvesting scripts that will collect sensitive information from the unsuspecting victims.

 - Stealing of sensitive information

 As mentioned earlier, many cybercriminals are interested in stealing sensitive information like login details and card information of victims.
-When they are able to trick the victim into providing username and password, the scam artist can easily breach a system or an account.
+When they are able to trick the victim into providing a username and password, the scam artist can easily breach a system or an account.
 In most instances, the scammers send out deceptive emails/messages that look as if it is coming from a major bank.
-When the messages are spammed to millions of users, the scammers expect that some of the recipient, especially the customers of the bank, will click on the message and redirected to a phishing website.
+When the messages are spammed to millions of users, the scammers expect that some of the recipients, especially the customers of the bank, will click on the message and be redirected to a phishing website.
 They may eventually enter their usernames and passwords, giving the scammers access to their accounts.
 This is just a classic example of stealing sensitive information.
 There are other methods used by scammers, and they may target email accounts, credit card information, and others.

 - Download of Malware